zack-shoylev/devsite/source/_posts/2013-12-10-understanding-the-chef-environment-file-in-rackspace-private-cloud.markdown

 If you want to dive deeper, there are many other override attributes that can be set in the Chef Environment file.
-You can see all the different attributes that can be overrided by logging into your Chef Server (I am assuming the Rackspace Private Cloud Chef Cookbooks are downloaded there), changing into the __chef-cookbooks__ directory, changing into the particular Chef Cookbook directory you want to change the default attributes of, changing into the
+You can see all the different attributes that can be overridden by logging into your Chef Server (I am assuming the Rackspace Private Cloud Chef Cookbooks are downloaded there), changing into the __chef-cookbooks__ directory, changing into the particular Chef Cookbook directory you want to change the default attributes of, changing into the